rudberga/rudberga/README.md

 # Hi and welcome to my GitHub profile! 👋

-My name is Alex and I am a software developer.
+My name is Alex and I am a software engineer.
 I am very passionate about coding and always want to develop my current skills and learn new skills.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn%20-%230A66C2.svg?&style=for-the-badge&logo=LinkedIn&logoColor=FFFFFF)](https://www.linkedin.com/in/rudberg/)